Manufacturing Metallic Pigments

 A global manufacturer of extruded metallic pigments needed to compound their pigment into a wax or resin carrier for use in a plastic molding compound.

-The Customer Challenge
+The Production Challenge

 The manufacturer’s extruder used for compounding was able to produce a noodle-like extrudate of a specific length but it had minimal ability to adjust this extrudate length.